-- 1) Direct observation of research procedures by an IRB member - 2) Direct request to sponsor for information - 3) Direct request to Data Safety Monitoring Board (DSMB) for information
+- 1. Direct observation of research procedures by an IRB member - 2.
+Direct request to sponsor for information - 3.
+Direct request to Data Safety Monitoring Board (DSMB) for information

-Applicable 45 CFR 46.103 (b o)(4)(ii) 21 CFR 56.108(a)(2)
+45 CFR 46.103 (b)(4)(ii) 21 CFR 56.108(a)(2)

-Regulations 38 CFR 16.109(e)) 21 CFR 56.109 (f)
+38 CFR 16.109(e) 21 CFR 56.109 (f)

-38 CFR 16.103(b)) (4)(ii) 45 CFR 46.109(e)
+38 CFR 16.103(b) (4)(ii) 45 CFR 46.109(e)

 VHA Handbook 1200.5

-Procedures Person(s) Procedures

-Responsible

-T = IRB Provide auditor with a copy of the protocol and any Administrator modifications, Investigational drug brochure, informed consent, IRB files and any other documents that could provide factual information regarding the conduct of the study.
+Person(s) Procedures Responsible IRB Provide auditor with a copy of the protocol and any modifications, Administrator Investigational drug brochure, informed consent, IRB files and any other documents that could provide factual information regarding the conduct of the study.
 Provide audit with Audit Checklist Contact Investigator to arrange audit logistics.
 Auditors Review all documents that could provide factual information regarding conduct of the study.
-Confirm that the study is being conducted in compliance with the documents provided, by observation if possible, especially: a) methods of subject recruitment, and or safeguards for subjects vulnerable to coercion or undue influence; b) process for obtaining informed consent; c) version of informed consent used; d) facilities available in an emergency; e) adherence to inclusion/exclusion criteria.
+Confirm that the study is being conducted in compliance with the documents provided, by observation if possible, especially: a) methods of subject recruitment, and or safeguards for subjects vulnerable to coercion or undue influence; b) process for obtaining informed consent; c) version of informed consent used; d) facilities available in an emergency; e) adherence to inclusion/exclusion criteria. dunctioned to interasion exercision effects.
 Confirm information about any adverse events that may have been reported.
 Obtain information about any adverse events that may not have been reported.
-Confirm status of project (enrolling, inactive etc) Complete Audit Report within 10 working days of completing the audit.
-IRB Members Review Audit Report Assess the need for additional information.
+Confirm status of project (enrolling, inactive etc) IDD Complete Audit Report within 10 working days of completing the audit.
+IRB Mambana Review Audit Report Members Assess the need for additional information.
 Determine audit conclusion.
-Vote on remedial action imposed on investigator, as necessary.
+Vote on remedial action imposed on investigator, as necessary. voic on remedial action imposed on investigator, as necessary.

-References Forms and Links UCSD On Site Audit Checklist FDA GCP Audit Guidelines
+UCSD On Site Audit Checklist FDA GCP Audit Guidelines

+5.2.
 Communications, Sanctions, Appeals and Disciplinary Actions